pwbriggs/music-assistant.github.io/docs/companion-app.md

 !!! danger "The app is unsigned since we currently don't want to spend 90 USD/yr for an Apple Developer account."
-    Therefore it will warn you about an untrusted developer/app downloaded from internet.
+    Therefore it will warn you about an untrusted developer/app downloaded from the internet.
 To open it follow [these instructions](https://support.apple.com/guide/mac-help/open-a-mac-app-from-an-unidentified-developer-mh40616/mac)

 ### Windows